5. SystemVerilog

 Our first module implements the following function:

-where A and B are one-bit inputs and C the one-bit output.
+where and are one-bit inputs and the one-bit output.
 Table 5.1.1 is the truth table of this simple example function.

 Tasks